kd8bny/blog/content/posts/session_inhibit2.md

 ## What about

-So couldn't I just use something like [caffeine](https://github.com/pkage/caffeine) instead of all that bash.
+You may wonder, so couldn't I just use something like [caffeine](https://github.com/pkage/caffeine) instead of all that bash.
 Yes, yes you can.

 -daryl